18mr/documentation/call-tool.md

 Set up a petition in Action Network.
 [Here's the walkthrough](https://github.com/18mr/documentation/blob/master/action-network.md) if you need it.

-You will also need to add an extra line of Front Matter to your Jekyll page.
-It should say: ``call-js: true``.
+You will also need to add two extra lines of Front Matter to your Jekyll page.
+They should say:

+    callcampaign: true
+    call-slug: nanhui-ice

+Hang onto that ``call-slug`` so you can use it [later](https://github.com/18mr/documentation/blob/master/call-tool.md#update-campaignsyaml-in-call-congress).

 In addition to embedding the petition widget from Action Network, you will need to add some bits of code to override the default Action Network text (so the submit button says "Call Now!" instead of "Add Your Name" and the like).